Match of the Century (rugby union): After the match

 At the final whistle the crowd rushed the field and carried some of the Welsh players on their shoulders.
 Gallaher would later bring his team into the Welsh changing room to congratulate the winners and the players exchanged jerseys.
-Despite the controversies that would emerge from the result, Gallaher maintained that "the best team won".
+Despite the controversies that would emerge from the result, Gallaher always maintained that "the best team won".

 Later discussions and interviews would focus on what was so different about the Wales game.
 The Welsh anthem, scrummaging tactics, the Deans incident and the fitness of the All Black players have all been named as factors.
 Both Gallaher & Dixon would later write that the Welsh match was "one match too far" and the All Blacks, despite what the score lines prior to the match had suggested, were tired.

 Cultural impact

 Outside of the two competing nations the large crowd, cultural challenges and press coverage would see both nations stereotyped as being "addicted" to rugby.
 In Wales, the victory cemented the sport's place as a central part of modern Welsh culture.
 However, other authors saw it as a British victory, with Wales' sole win against the All Blacks upholding the honor of both the mother country and the empire as a whole.